chuckstack/chuckstack.github.io/src-ls/tool-obsidian.md

 - Obsidian is not free for commercial use.
 While you can install it for free, and it is free for personal use, you do need to pay per user per year for commercial use.
 - Our opinion is that $50/user/year (as of the time of writing) is high value.
 The few people in your organization whose primary task is writing will appreciate and benefit from this tool.

+## Alternatives

+Obsidian is the tool we enjoy the most for what the chuck-stack needs.
+However, there are alternatives.

+- [logseq](https://logseq.com/) - similar to Obsidian, and it is open source; however, it does not produce as pure of markdown as Obsidian since it is more geared towards daily journals and outlines. ([see discussion/comparison](https://www.youtube.com/watch?v=RtZWVoTWv74))
+- [Notepad++](https://notepad-plus-plus.org/) - or any text editor that understand markdown.
+- [vscode](https://code.visualstudio.com/) - has great support for markdown documents.